 Motion Picture Productions and Infrastructure Projects.
-An income tax credit is available to businesses that produce motion pictures in Arizona.
-Motion picture productions with qualified expenses of \$250,000 to \$1 million in a 12-month period may receive a tax credit equal to 20% of production costs, while productions with qualified expenses exceeding \$1 million may be credited for 30% of production costs.
-The total amount of income tax credits approved for all qualifying productions and investments may not exceed \$30 million in 2006, \$40 million in 2007, \$50 million in 2008, \$60 million in 2009, and \$70 million in 2010.
-The income tax credits may be claimed for expenses incurred in the production of commercial advertisements, and music videos, with 5% of the income tax credit available to be set aside for these productions.
-Income tax credits also may be claimed for expenses incurred for the construction of soundstages and associated support and augmentation facilities.
-Tax credits for soundstage investments are capped at \$5 million in 2009 (if at least one soundstage project was certified in 2008) and \$9 million in 2010 (if one or more soundstage projects were certified in 2008 or 2009).
-The tax credits may be sold or transferred, in whole or in part, to other taxpayers.
-The law requires taxpayers claiming the credits to meet various reporting requirements and for film companies to recruit Arizona residents to hold 25% of full-time positions in 2006, 35% in 2007, and 50% in 2008 and after [A.R.S. § 43-1075 and § 43-1075.01].
-The credits are available for tax years 2006 through 2010.
+These credits, effective between taxable years 2006 and 2010, were available to businesses that produced motion pictures in Arizona.
+Motion picture productions with qualified expenses of \$250,000 to \$1 million in a 12-month period were eligible for a tax credit equal to 20% of production costs, while productions with qualified expenses exceeding \$1 million were credited for 30% of production costs.
+The total amount of income tax credits approved for all qualifying productions and investments could not exceed \$30 million in 2006, \$40 million in 2007, \$50 million in 2008, \$60 million in 2009, and \$70 million in 2010.
+The income tax credits were claimed for expenses incurred in the production of commercial advertisements, and music videos, with 5% of the income tax credit set aside for these productions.
+In addition, income tax credits could be claimed for expenses incurred for the construction of soundstages and associated support and augmentation facilities.
+Tax credits for soundstage investments were capped at \$5 million per year in 2008, 2009, and 2010.
+Tax credits for associated support and augmentation facilities were capped at \$7 million in 2009 (if at least one soundstage project was certified in 2008) and \$9 million in 2010 (if one or more soundstage projects were certified in 2008 or 2009).
+The tax credits could be sold or transferred, in whole or in part, to other taxpayers.
+The law required taxpayers claiming the credits to meet various reporting requirements and for film companies to recruit Arizona residents to hold 25% of full-time positions in 2006, 35% in 2007, and 50% in 2008 and after [A.R.S. § 43-1075 and § 43-1075.01].